 In the animation view, use the ‘Add Property’ button to add the items for animation settings.

-Firstly, click ‘Add Property’.
+First, click ‘Add Property’.

-Add the Rotate property
+Add the Rotate Property

 Create the item to rotate the Cube.